Correcting the fiber-aperture bias affecting galaxy stellar populations in the Sloan Digital Sky Survey. Aperture corrections to absorption indices based on CALIFA integral field observations: Modeling the aperture biases of fiber spectra from IFS data cubes

 In all three examples we see a substantial convergence of the normalized spectra (thus of the spectral shapes and absorptions) above $z\sim0.3$, despite the flux collected by the fiber only reaching $\sim 70\rm{\%}$ at this redshift.
 In fact above $z\sim0.3$ we enter the PSF-dominated regime, where the FWHM of the PSF is similar to or larger than the projected effective radius of the galaxies.
 The blurring is such that galaxies are seen as point-like sources and the different spectral components are mixed almost irrespective of their original spatial distribution.
 Thus the portion of light captured by the fiber is representative of the total light.

-For the rest of the paper we will concentrate on the stellar component of the spectra.
-In the two following subsections we analyse in a quantitative way the effects we just illustrated in these three examples, accounting for the full statistical diversity of the CALIFA sample.
+For the rest of the paper we concentrate on the stellar component of the spectra.
+In the two following subsections we analyze in a quantitative way the effects we just illustrated in these three examples, accounting for the full statistical diversity of the CALIFA sample.

-\subsection{Estimates of the aperture biases from CALIFA datacubes: fiber flux fractions}
+\subsection{Estimates of the aperture biases from CALIFA data cubes: Fiber flux fractions}

-Moving from the observation of the apparent diversity of aperture effects for different morphological types, we analyse the statistical trends of the fraction of flux in fiber with redshift, separately for the three broad classes of galaxies that compose our CALIFA sample: 72 Early-Type Galaxies (ETGs, ellipticals and S0s); 286 spiral galaxies (S0a to Sd); 21 late-type and irregular galaxies (Sdm, Sm and irregulars).
-In the three panels of Fig. \ref{fig:fiberfracz_by_morph} (for the three classes, resp.) the coloured points and the shaded areas display the median and the $16^{\rm{th}}-84^{\rm{th}}$ percentile range of the fraction of flux that enters the fiber, relative to the flux integrated from the CALIFA footprint (see Sec. \ref{sub:CALIFA}), as a function of simulated redshift.
+Moving from the observation of the apparent diversity of aperture effects for different morphological types, we analyze the statistical trends of the fraction of flux in fiber with redshift, separately for the three broad classes of galaxies that compose our CALIFA sample: 72 ETGs (ellipticals and S0s); 286 spiral galaxies (S0a to Sd); 21 late-type and irregular galaxies (Sdm, Sm, and irregulars).
+In the three panels of Fig. \ref{fig:fiberfracz_by_morph} (for the three classes, resp.) the colored points and the shaded areas display the median and the $16^{\rm{th}}-84^{\rm{th}}$ percentile range of the fraction of flux that enters the fiber, relative to the flux integrated from the CALIFA footprint (see Sect. \ref{sub:CALIFA}), as a function of simulated redshift.
 We also show the fractions relative to the total flux computed from the GC analysis.
 These fractions are lower by a factor corresponding to the footprint fraction $f_{\mathrm{footprint}}$ (eq. \ref{eq:f_fp}) and are indicated with the downward arrows for the median values of the distributions and the dashed lines for the $16^{\rm{th}}$ and $84^{\rm{th}}$ percentiles.